Dobidop/ComfyStereo/README.md

 git clone https://github.com/Dobidop/ComfyStereo.git
 pip install -r requirements.txt
 ```
-or, download the files manually fromt he repo and put them in the 'ComfyUI\custom_nodes' folder
+or, download the files manually from the repo and put them in the 'ComfyUI\custom_nodes' folder

 # Example workflow